-Today you may choose to simply relax in Ballyseede Castle and the nearby town of Tralee or take on a days touring of either the Ring of Kerry or Dingle Peninsula.
-While the Dingle Peninsula is the shorter drive and is graced with more interesting antiquities, historic sites and varied mountain scenery than any other part of Ireland, the Ring of Kerry includes the spectacular views over the lakes of Killarney from Moll’s Gap as well as the colourful villages on this route.
+Today you may choose to simply relax in Ballyseede Castle and the nearby town of Tralee or take on a day’s touring of either the Ring of Kerry or Dingle Peninsula.
+While the Dingle Peninsula is the shorter drive and is graced with more interesting antiquities, historic sites and varied mountain scenery than any other part of Ireland, the Ring of Kerry includes the spectacular views over the lakes of Killarney from Moll’s Gap as well as the colorful villages on this route.
 Not for the faint-hearted, you will remember this mountain pass.

 The Dingle route includes visits to the lovely town of Dingle and beyond to Dunbeag Promontory Fort, an archaeological site on the from the late Bronze Age, 800 BC.
 Continue on to Slea Head and here you will see Dun An Oir (Fort of Gold).
-Here in 1580, after three days siege, over 600 Irish and Spanish soldiers surrendered to Lord Grey only to be massacred by his troops.
-Nearby is the Gallarus Oratory, one of the best preserved early Christian churches in Ireland.
+Here in 1580, after three days of siege, over 600 Irish and Spanish soldiers surrendered to Lord Grey only to be massacred by his troops.
+Nearby is the Gallarus Oratory, one of the best-preserved early Christian churches in Ireland.
 Back to the town of Tralee to relax in the luxurious surrounds of Ballyseede Castle.

 Day 5 – To Adare, Bunratty and the Cliffs of Moher